yingxingcheng/SustainableSoftwareEngineering.jl/docs/src/lecture/4-julia_testing.md

 # Addition Tests |    3     1      4  0.8s
 ```

-## Test Coverage
+## Optional

-### Understanding Test Coverage
+### Test Coverage

-- What is test coverage and why it matters.
-- Tools for measuring test coverage in Julia, e.g., Codecov or Coveralls.

-### Optional: Incorporating Coverage into Tests

 - Adding coverage metrics to your test suite.
 - Interpreting coverage reports to improve test quality.

-## Optional: Automatic Testing with Continuous Integration
+### Automatic Testing with Continuous Integration

-- Using CI for automatic testing.
+- Using CI for automatic testing whenever a commit happened in Git

 ## Further reading